-In respect of the applicability of the competencies outlined in the STCW Convention, 54% of all respondents consider it as satisfactory.
-However, 37% of respondents believe that important topics are missing and 39% of respondents believe (agree or strongly agree) that professional education and basic competencies (as outlined in the STCW Convention) are overburdened with obsolete knowledge.
+Regarding the applicability of the competencies outlined in the STCW Convention, 54% of all respondents consider it satisfactory.
+However, 37% of respondents believe that essential topics are missing, and 39% of respondents believe (agree or strongly agree) that professional education and basic competencies (as outlined in the STCW Convention) are overburdened with obsolete knowledge.

-Figure 45 Respondents' position on compliance of professional competencies (STCW functions) with actual on-board needs
+Figure 45 Respondents' position on compliance of professional competencies (STCW functions) with actual onboard needs

-In respect of compliance of professional competencies with actual on-board needs, respondents emphasised Maintenance and repair and Electrical, electronic and control engineering as two functions with insufficient competencies.
+Regarding compliance of professional competencies with actual onboard needs, respondents emphasised Maintenance and repair and Electrical, electronic and control engineering as two functions with insufficient competencies.
 However, the levels of dissatisfaction are much lower than those expressed by seafarers, indicating that issues related to the functions are not anticipated correspondingly.

-Figure 46 Respondents' position on appropriateness of professional knowledge and skills among different groups of European seafarers
+Figure 46 Respondents' position on the appropriateness of professional knowledge and skills among different groups of European seafarers

-Respondents identified (among European seafarers) only those under age of 30 as those whose professional knowledge and skills are not up to the standard.
-Nevertheless, even for this group the proportion of respondents sharing such an opinion is minor (17%).
+Respondents identified (among European seafarers) only those under the age of 30 as those whose professional knowledge and skills are not up to the standard.
+Nevertheless, even for this group, the proportion of respondents sharing such an opinion is minor (17%).

-Figure 47 Respondents' position on appropriateness of professional knowledge and skills among different groups of non-European seafarers
+Figure 47 Respondents' position on the appropriateness of professional knowledge and skills among different groups of non-European seafarers

-For non-European seafarers, respondents also identified seafarers under age of 30 as those with professional knowledge and skills below expectations.
-Such an opinion may refer to either inappropriate prior education or to the longer on-board experience needed to reach the expected level of professional knowledge and skills.
+For non-European seafarers, respondents also identified seafarers under the age of 30 as those with professional knowledge and skills below expectations.
+Such an opinion may refer to either inappropriate prior education or to the more extended onboard experience needed to reach the expected professional knowledge and skills level.

 It is worth noting that European seafarers' professional knowledge and skills were rated with higher marks in all groups.
-The difference is particularly noted among European and non-European seafarers aged over 50 years (56% vs 32% of those who agree or strongly agree with appropriateness of professional knowledge and skills).
+The difference is particularly noted among European and non-European seafarers aged over 50 years (56% vs 32% of those who agree or strongly agree with the appropriateness of professional knowledge and skills).